facebookincubator/TTPForge/pkg/files/README.md

 TTPExists(afero.Fs, string, []string) bool, error
 ```

-TTPExists checks if a TTP file exists in any of the inventory directories specified in the inventoryPaths parameter.
+TTPExists checks if a TTP file exists in any of the inventory directories
-If the TTP file is found, it returns true, otherwise, it returns false.

-Parameters:
+specified in the inventoryPaths parameter.

+**Parameters:**

 fsys: An afero.Fs representing the file system to operate on.

-ttpName: A string representing the name of the TTP file to search for in the inventory directories.
+ttpName: A string representing the name of the TTP file to search for
+in the inventory directories.

-inventoryPaths: A []string containing the inventory directory paths to search.
+inventoryPaths: A []string containing the inventory directory paths

-Returns:
+to search.

+**Returns:**

-bool: A boolean value indicating whether the TTP file exists in any of the inventory directories (true) or not (false).
+bool: A boolean value indicating whether the TTP file exists in any of
+the inventory directories (true) or not (false).

 error: An error if there is an issue checking the TTP file's existence.

-Example:

-ttpName := "exampleTTP"
-inventoryPaths := []string{"path/to/inventory1", "path/to/inventory2"}
-fsys := afero.NewOsFs()
-exists, err := TTPExists(fsys, ttpName, inventoryPaths)

-if err != nil {
-log.Fatalf("failed to check TTP existence: %v", err)
-}

-if exists {
-log.Printf("TTP %s found in the inventory directories\n", ttpName)
-} else {

-log.Printf("TTP %s not found in the inventory directories\n", ttpName)
-}

 ---